leabs/Wordpress-Custom-Theme/wp-content/plugins/secondary-title/readme.txt

 = Quick Installation =

-1. Install Secondary Title either by searching for the plugin with WordPress' native plugin installer found under *Plugins > Add New* or copy the *secondary-title* folder into the */wp-content/plugins/* directory of your WordPress installation.
+1. Install Secondary Title either by searching for the plugin with WordPress' native plugin installer found under *Plugins* → *Add New* or (download the plugin manually)[https://downloads.wordpress.org/plugin/secondary-title.zip] and copy the *secondary-title* folder into the */wp-content/plugins/* directory of your WordPress installation.
 2. Activate the plugin in the *Plugins* section of your admin interface.
-3. Go to *Settings > Secondary Title* to customize the plugin as desired.
+3. Go to *Settings* → *Secondary Title* to customize the plugin as desired.

-**IMPORTANT:** If *Insert automatically* is set to *No*, you have to use either
+**IMPORTANT:** If the *Auto show* option is set to *Off*, you have to use either

 `<?php echo get_secondary_title($post_id, $prefix, $suffix); ?>`